gnikyt/shopify_app_whitelist/README.md

 ## Compatibility

+**v2.0 up** - Rails 5 and Shopify App 8 are supported.
-Rails 4 and Rails 5 are supported.
-Appraisal Gem is used to test against both versions.
+**v1.0 up** - Rails 4 and Rails 5, Shopify App <7.1 are supported.
+Appraisal Gem is used to test against both versions of Rails.
 ## Installation

 *Assuming shopify_app is already installed*